 All the parents feel the same way.
 The only reason your child may be behind in a class is because the others have had a head start.
 Therefore, you should praise your child for each accomplishment in the activities conducted.
 In 2 months or so, the child will get used to it and enjoy learning at our early childhood education center.

 We understand early childhood education may seem strange for the parents, especially we start training infant from 6 months old.
 Some parents would rather raise their children in a more relaxed manner.
 On the other hand, various studies have concluded that such education bridges the huge gap in cognitive skills when a child becomes older.
-We encourage parents to open their horizons to increasing their child’s potential as they grow and enjoy nurturing the learning foundation for them just like sowing seeds in a field.
+We encourage parents to open their horizons to increase their child’s potential as they grow and enjoy nurturing the learning foundation for them just like sowing seeds in a field.

 Reprimanding your children is not always the effective solution because the question centers on how you can help improve your child.
-There has to some extent of “disciplining” but avoid from using harsh words because by doing that, you may discourage the child from progressing and can cause him or her to eventually lose self-confidence.
+There has to be some extent of “disciplining” but avoid from using harsh words because by doing that, you may discourage the child from progressing and can cause him or her to eventually lose self-confidence.